buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMember.md

 Figure 235 — Member axis representation

-As shown in Figure 236, the axis representation must be positioned at the _IfcMaterialProfileSetUsage_.CardinalPoint, and parallel to the _IfcExtrudedAreaSolid_.ExtrudedDirection.
-This offset between the axis line and the _IfcExtrudedAreaSolid_.Position must correlate with the chosen _IfcMaterialProfileSetUsage_.CardinalPoint.
+As shown in Figure 236, the axis representation must be positioned at the _IfcMaterialProfileSetUsage_._CardinalPoint_, and parallel to the _IfcExtrudedAreaSolid_._ExtrudedDirection_.
+This offset between the axis line and the _IfcExtrudedAreaSolid_._Position_ must correlate with the chosen _IfcMaterialProfileSetUsage_.CardinalPoint.

 ![Axis](../../../../figures/ifcmemberstandardcase_axis-02.png)